 Basketball Offense - Attacking the 2-2-1 Zone PressBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Here is one way to attack the 2-2-1 zone press.
-Refer to the Diagrams below.

-As the defense attempts to trap O3 (Diagram B), O1 should be open for the quick pass up the middle.
+As the defense attempts to trap O3 (diagram B), O1 should be open for the quick pass up the middle.
 O1 can then pass to O4 going up the opposite sideline.
 O4 should get past the X4 defender.
 If the X4 defender goes man-to-man with O4, then O2 should be cutting up the left sideline for the pass from O1.

-Now refer to Diagram C. If covered, O1 should clear out and cut to the ball-side sideline just beyond the half court line.
+Now refer to diagram C. If covered, O1 should clear out and cut to the ball-side sideline just beyond the half court line.
 O2 should cut toward the middle to receive the pass from O3.
 Or O3 could pass to O1 up the ball-side sideline.
 Keep O5 back for a "safety" outlet pass for O3.
 If the ball reverses back to O5, then O2 must stay back and get the ball from O5.

 Also see the "60 Press Offense" for breaking this 2-2-1 press defense.